There are a lot of different numbers and metrics involved in personal finance. Income, net worth, savings rate, credit score, and many others.

-Every time you look at your liabilities listed it will give you motivation to get that debt paid off, and to stay away from debt (as much as possible) in the future.
-Sometimes it’s the overall number of the liabilities that has an impact.
+Every time you look at your liabilities listed it will give you the motivation to get that debt paid off, and to stay away from debt (as much as possible) in the future.
+Sometimes it’s the overall number of the liabilities that have an impact.
 Maybe you have some student loans, credit cards, a mortgage, and a car loan.
 None of that debt seems too bad on it’s own, but when you look at the total of your debt and how it impacts your net worth, it can be shocking.

 One of the reasons I recommend checking your net worth every month or every quarter is to get constant reminders.
 Hopefully, you’re also getting some motivation as you see those liabilities going down and your net worth going up.

 6. Results in Better Use of Your Money

 Tracking your net worth can help you to make better decisions with your money.
 If you know you’re going to be measuring and tracking that net worth in the future that thought might stick in the back of your mind when you’re tempted to make a bad decision with your money.

 If you are making an effort to track your net worth you obviously care about your financial health.
 The concern that you have will work in your advantage because you’ll want to see progress, and that will lead you to make decisions that will save money and increase your net worth.